giosil/nosql-tools/README.md

 # NOSQL-Tools

-A set of tools for manage NOSQL databases.
+A set of tools to manage NOSQL databases.

 ## Tools available